Abortion Pill

 The abortion pill consists of two drugs: mifepristone (once known as RU-486) and misoprostol.
 The abortion pill is a two-step process that kills the child in the womb and causes the mother to expel the dead child.
 The abortion pill is approved for use in the first 10 weeks of pregnancy.
 First, the woman takes mifepristone, which blocks progesterone.
 Because progesterone helps nourish and sustain the growing baby, this starves the child of nutrients.
 Typically 24-48 hours later, the mother takes misoprostol, which induces contractions so that she delivers the baby.

-3. The mechanism of the abortion pill regimen may possibly be reversed.
+3. The mechanism of the abortion pill regimen may possibly be ‘reversed’.

-Because it functions differently than Plan B, it may be possible to reverse the effects of the abortion pill.
+Because it functions differently than Plan B, it may be possible to outcompete the effects of the abortion pill.
 If a woman takes mifepristone but has not yet taken misoprostol and regrets her abortion decision, she can contact the Abortion Pill Rescue Network (APRN) for help.
 APRN will connect her with a doctor in her area who will attempt to counter the effects of mifepristone by administering progesterone, a natural hormone long used to prevent miscarriages.
-Heartbeat International states that abortion pill reversal is effective up to 68% of the time and that to date, at least 4,000 lives have been saved through the administration of the abortion pill reversal protocol.
+Heartbeat International claims that abortion pill reversal is effective up to 68% of the time and that to date, at least 4,000 lives have been saved through the administration of the abortion pill reversal protocol.

 Walgreens CVS banner